The Nature of Political Left-Right Ideologies, Liberty, and the Human Condition

 “Men by their constitutions are naturally divided into two parties” – Thomas Jefferson to Henry Lee 1824

 TIP: Liberals and conservatives tend to have different neurological features (at least according to studies).
-Metaphorically speaking, and speaking to the strategies used to “play to the base” of each U.S. political party: Although both parties speak to their base on many intellectual and logical issues, in terms of emotion, both parties use political emotion to “steer the ship” in their direction (to “get votes” so they can “make laws”).
+Metaphorically speaking, and speaking to the strategies used to “play to the base” of each U.S. political party: Although both major U.S. parties speak to their base on many intellectual and logical issues, in terms of emotion, both parties use political emotion to “steer the ship” in their direction (to “get votes” so they can “make laws”).
 The conservatives often play to our “reptile brain” (neocortex), playing off our anger and fear.
 Meanwhile liberals do this to some degree too, but they more-so tend to play to our sympathy and empathy (our “mammal brain;” our hypothalamus, hippocampus, and amygdala).
-The strategy, the studies on neurology, and the often arising two parties of history (patricians and plebs, Tories and Whigs, Jacobins and The Ancien Régime, Communists and Fascists, etc) all point to this idea that “the political left and right are naturally occurring” to some degree.
+This strategy of playing to political emotion, the studies on neurology, and the often arising two parties of history (patricians and plebs, Tories and Whigs, Jacobins and The Ancien Régime, Communists and Fascists, etc) all point to this idea that “the political left and right are naturally occurring” to some degree.

 NOTE: In the same vein of this line of theorizing, we can say that politics is also naturally occurring.
-When one or more people need to “work something out” or divide labor or resources, or begin the process of making decisions applying to members group (even if that group is two people), politics arises as does economics.
-Not only is politics naturally occurring, but the political left and right are too.
+When one or more people need to “work something out” or divide labor or resources, or begin the process of making decisions that apply to members of a group (even if that group is two people), politics arises as do other social systems like economics.
+Thus, this page looks at the idea that not only is politics naturally occurring, but the political left and right are too.

 Introduction to Left-Right Politics as a Naturally Occurring Social System and Their Relation to the Male and Female Archetypes

 Consider, on any single issue a person will either want to conserve or want progress.
 They will either want liberty or order.
 They will either want an authoritative solution or not.
 They will either want an equal solution or a less than equal one.
 They’ll either want cooperation or competition.
-They’ll either think emotionally or rationally and use sense or sensibility.
+They’ll either think emotionally or rationally and either use sense or sensibility.
 They’ll either favor peace or war.
+They’ll either think their fellow citizen mostly good, or mostly not… and they will likely support legislation and political figures accordingly.

-These fundamental stances on positions are what create that which we call left and right, liberal and conservative, and progressive and conservative.
-They also line up with the two fundamental archetypes “male” and “female” (like a yin-yang as a metaphor, not a statement on gender norms).
+These fundamental stances on positions are what create that which we call left and right, liberal and conservative, and progressive and conservative (traditional).
+These fundamental stances also seem to (interestingly) line up with the two fundamental archetypes “male” and “female” (like a yin-yang as a metaphor, not a statement on gender norms).

-Here we are saying liberal, left, and democracy (the left-wing ideologies) are more like the classical “female” archetype, and right, conservative, and monarchy (the right-wing ideologies) are more like the male (see the basics of left-right if you need more clarification on terms).
+Here we are saying liberal, left, and democracy (the left-wing ideologies) are more like the classical “female” archetype (favoring compassion over strictness, favoring equality over rugged individualism, etc), and right, conservative, and monarchy (the right-wing ideologies) are more like the male (favoring competition over cooperation, favoring sense over sensibility, etc; see the basics of left-right if you need more clarification on terms).

-In other words, these natural positions on issues we call the political left and right aren’t a convention at their core, they are naturally occurring social systems from which conventions (like political parties and policies) arise.
+In other words, we are positing that these natural positions on issues we call the political left and right aren’t a convention at their core, they are naturally occurring social systems from which conventions (like political parties and policies) arise.

 They are, in this sense, as close to the heart of politics as an economy or the spoken language.
-After all, politics itself, economy, and spoken language are all naturally occurring.
+After all, politics itself, economy, and spoken language are all naturally occurring (all arising from the needs of people in social situations, just as naturally as the genetic sexes arise from genetic needs).

 Some aspects of politics are conventional and, by extension, aspects of what we call left or right are conventional.
 The underlying duality is naturally occurring; it is a natural human response to social situations that require cooperation and competition or any type of social organization.
 This can be true in any social group from two cavemen stumbling upon the same berries, to a family, to a village, or a nation.